cis198-2016f/slides/02/content.md

 - Pros:
     - Fast execution - no GC overhead
-    - No (easy to avoid) memory usage bugs
+    - No memory usage bugs
 - Cons:
     - Slower compilation times
     - Compiler is not always all-knowing and might need hints